pete001/eos-bp-failover/README.md

 ### AWS

 If you are in AWS, the fun doesn't stop here!
-There are some extra steps to get around the multicast hurdle.
+There are some extra steps to get around the unicast hurdle.

 Read more [here](https://github.com/BlockMatrixNetwork/eos-bp-failover/tree/master/aws).